glciampaglia/knowledge_linker/docs/log.markdown

 Informally, characterize a predicate by the predicates that you find on the shortest path (or $k$ shortest paths) that you obtain after having removed that edge from the graph.

+## Fri Dec  6 13:42:41 EST 2013

+Compute baseline on the original graph:

+Precision: 0.10 (+/- 0.60)
+Recall: 0.00 (+/- 0.00)
+F1: 0.00 (+/- 0.01)

+(These are proportions, not percentages).
+Note also that this done without considering the epistemic axiom about direct connection, that is, I am not ceiling the weights, but using them as computed.
+Rounding them up to 1 would likely result in worse performances.